CS171/Homework_instructions/week-08/lab/week-08_lab.md

     Inside your ```.on()``` event listener, change the attributes of your tooltip so that it moves to the current mouse position and displays the proper information.
-Here's a tooltip that should display all information that you have access to:
+Here's a tooltip that should display all the information that you have access to:

    ```javascript
    vis.tooltip